pszemraj/megalodon-hf/docs/dev.md

 - **Cache horizon knob:** Add a `max_cache_len` (or similar) to cap how many tokens of KV we retain; older KV are dropped but the absolute position counter is preserved.
 - **Training path:** Keep FFT EMA for no-cache training.
 Provide an opt-in switch to exercise the sequential cached path during tests/benchmarks even if it is slower.
 - **Performance caveat:** Without fused kernels, multi-chunk streaming will be correct but slower (2-5x) than the reference; Triton/CUDA kernels can be added later to close the gap.

+### Upstream inference limitation (reference repo)

+The original CUDA-heavy reference (`third_party/upstream-megalodon`) enforces a single-chunk inference window: in `megalodon/model/mega.py` the forward asserts `cache_len + seq_len <= chunk_size`, and `_InnerAttention` truncates cached KV to the remainder of one chunk.
+RoPE/masks are built for that one-chunk prefix.
+This means long prompts beyond one chunk are ignored in upstream streaming decode.
+Our goal on this branch is to exceed that limitation by supporting multi-chunk/windowed streaming with correct RoPE offsets and causal masking.